Horizon-independent Preconditioner Design for Linear Predictive Control: Spectral Properties

 As the horizon length increases, this series is only guaranteed to converge to a finite matrix symbol when the system $\mathcal{G}$ with matrices $A$ and $B$ is Schur-stable.

-To form a convergent Fourier series no matter the system, we introduce a stabilizing linear state-feedback controller $u_{k} = -Kx_{k} + v_{k}$ to the prediction, as described in Section~\ref{sec:numericallyRobust}.
-This leads to a convergent Fourier series for the prediction matrix $\Gamma_{c}$ of the new controlled system, and the finite matrix symbol given in Lemma~\ref{lem:gammaSymbolControlled}.
+To form a convergent Fourier series, we use the numerically robust CLQR formulation from Section~\ref{sec:numericallyRobust} to introduce a stabilizing linear state-feedback controller $u_{k} = -Kx_{k} + v_{k}$ to the prediction.
+For systems where the pair $(A,B)$ is stabilizable, this then leads to a convergent Fourier series for the prediction matrix $\Gamma_{c}$ of the new controlled system, and the finite matrix symbol given in Lemma~\ref{lem:gammaSymbolControlled}.